johanhaleby/occurrent/doc/architecture/decisions/0001-mongodb-database-structure.md

 }
 ```

-When appending cloud events to the stream the consistency of the stream is maintained by comparing the version value supplied by the user
+When appending cloud events to the stream the consistency of the stream is maintained by comparing the version supplied by the user
 with the version present in (2).
 If they don't match then the cloud events are not written.
 Also if there are two threads writing to the same
 stream at once then one of them will run into an error which means it has to retry (optimistic locking).
 For this to work, transactions are required!

-Another previous approach was instead to store teh events like this:
+Another previous approach was instead to store the events like this:

 ```json
 {